gytterberg/technical-interview-prep/algorithms/3-data-structures/1-priority-queue.md

 ### Dequeue

 `popMax` is done by removing the root object and replacing it with the last entry in the tree.
 This almost always ends up violating the heap-order-property so we need to re-heapify.
 This is done by comparing the root/parent's priority with its children's priorities.
-A swap should happen if the parent's priority is greater than one or both of its children's priorities and should be done with the child holding the smaller priority.
-Repeat this process until the parent's priority is not greater than either of its children's priorities.
+A swap should happen if the parent's priority is less than one or both of its children's priorities and should be done with the child holding the smaller priority.
+Repeat this process until the parent's priority is greater than either of its children's priorities.

 ![](https://upload.wikimedia.org/wikipedia/commons/1/1c/Heap_delete_step0.svg)
 ![](https://upload.wikimedia.org/wikipedia/commons/e/ee/Heap_remove_step1.svg)